Sean Murphy Player Props: Braves vs. Rockies

 - Murphy is batting .285 with 14 doubles, 12 home runs and 25 walks.

-- Among qualifying hitters, he ranks 28th in batting average, while his on-base percentage ranks 13th and he is 14th in slugging.
+- Among the qualified batters in MLB play, he ranks 28th in batting average, 14th in on-base percentage, and 10th in slugging.

-- Murphy has picked up an RBI in 35.7% of his games this season, with more than one RBI in 17.9% of his games.
-He has also plated three or more runs in six contests.
+- Murphy has picked up an RBI in 35.7% of his games this year, with more than one RBI in 17.9% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.